strawstack/MenuJS/README.md

 # Basic Usage

 Include `menu.js` in your app, call the class, and an awesome default menu will render!
-Clone this repo, and get started even faster
+Clone this repo and get hacking

 ```html
 <!-- Contents of index.html -->